mpcjanssen/simpletask-android/src/main/assets/addtask.en.md

-This screen allows you to add new tasks or update existing ones.
+This screen allows you to add new tasks or updateCache existing ones.
 Every line in the text box will become one task.
 There are two checkboxes:

 * Word wrap: Should long lines be wrapped or run off to the right.
 * Pre-fill next: When checked, pressing next (or enter) on the keyboard will prefill the next line with the